 Because I’ve done a reasonable amount of ocean racing, and in the Volvo ocean race you sail with really good navigators and when they come up on deck and tell you “look at the cloud, go to the right-hand side of it and you’ll be lifted, or stay away from that one”

 You learn what to stay away from or if it’s safe to go towards it, which side of the clouds you’re going to be lifted and which side you’re going to be headed, so I think it’s a pretty important thing to do.

 Noel: Essentially it’s the little bit to do with the boat.
 If it’s a boat like in an Etchells if you’re racing in six to eight knots, its wind speed.
 Over probably 10, it’s probably shifting.
 Downwind in a planing boat, I go for windspeed every time.

 Noel: I’d probably just use the leech ribbons as a bit of a guide in certain conditions to make sure I’m not too over-trimmed.
-Look at the leech and the telltales in the middle of the sail to see, camber-wise, if they’re lifting or they’re stuck or flowing, but also the back wind from the jib on the luff of the main,
+Look at the leech and the telltales in the middle of the sail.
+Camber-wise, see if they’re lifting or they’re stuck or flowing.
+Also look at the back wind from the jib on the luff of the main.

-If most of the back wind is starting down low in the main sail from the jib, the jib cars will be down too low or in too far, for example.
-Trying to work towards getting the even back wind across the luff of the main sail, as long as the main sail’s not ridiculously full.
+If the back wind is down low in the main, the jib cars are too low or in too far.
+Try to work towards getting the even back wind across the luff of the main sail.

 There are things that I would talk to the jib trimmer about.
-“Hey, we’ve got a lot of back wind up high” a blowback from the headsail, so then those things create the environment for the two of you who are working together on the package more so than trimming the individual sails.
+“Hey, we’ve got a lot of back wind up high” a blowback from the headsail.
+Those things create the environment for the two of you who are working together on the package.
+More so than trimming the individual sails.